drvinceknight/pfm/nbs/chapters/01-using-notebooks/main.md

 ![](./img/changing_notebook_name/main.png)

-Once this is done let us close the notebook by simlpy closing the corresponding tab of your web browser.
+Once this is done let us close the notebook by closing the corresponding tab of your web browser.

 #### Organising our files